hi-joy-nz/hi-joy-nz.github.io/SafeBot/Documentation.md

 **Usage:** React to a cool message with the ⭐ emoji, once 3 people react with that, it will be sent to the starboard! <br>
 **Permissions required:** Add reactions

-> [!IMPORTANT]
-> If the bot goes offline for any reason, any messages sent before the bot comes back online that reach 3 ⭐ reactions <ins>will not</ins> be starboarded.
-This is because the messages are not in the bot's cache, and as such are essentially invisible to it.
-If this happens, please ask server staff to send the message manually to the staboard channel.

 ## Ticketing